JacksonnF/AnnealingPumpingMonitorVer2/README.md

 ```
 ./readDatacpp
 ```
-If the output message says something about "UUGEar" continue to run readData with the above command.
-After a few attempts, the queue should reset and readData should begin to run again.
-If this is the case, you can go back to the web page and reboot both scripts using the **Reboot Data Logger** button.
+If the output message says something about "UUGEar" not connecting then the fastest fix is probably to unplug and replug in the arduino to the raspberry pi.
+ALSO make sure that the correct UUGear ID is being used in readData.cpp.
+You determine the id for each arduino by using ./lsuu which in located in /www/bin.